kevin-3006/Individual-Wiki/Lab1/README.md

 ## Example Outputs

-* See README.md of indiviual projects for more details.
+* See README.md of subfolders for more details.
 * OR refer to lab1_qX_816013669.out files